An official website of the United States government.

 • USDA.
 Animal and Plant Health Inspection Service.

 • When it comes to preventing the spread of invasive pests, every one of us can play a big role.
 By doing the right things we can all help stop this threat to so much that we value.
-Please do your part and learn what you can do to leave Hungry Pests behind.
+Please do your part and learn what you can do to "leave Hungry Pests behind."

 State and Local Government

-• 2022 Aquatic Invasive Species Awareness Week
+• Alaska Invasive Species Awareness Week

 • California Biodiveristy Day